chaunceyvonjaxie/chaunceyvonjaxie/README.md

 ## Hi there 👋
+Casual V Rising player with a love for base building and exploration.
+Not chasing leaderboards — just enjoying the world of Vardoran at my own pace.
 <!--
 **chaunceyvonjaxie/chaunceyvonjaxie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.